-Way back in December the thrifting gods smiled down on me.
+I love it when the thrifting gods smile down on me.

 Okay, not really.
 I don’t believe in thrifting gods.

-But I did find this awesome little run down bar cart for a steal at our local Value Village shortly before the holidays.
+But I did find this awesome little run down bar cart for a steal at our local Value Village awhile back.
 Of course it came home with me.

 It was a little grimy and had lost its lustre.
 Not to mention the ugly faux wood shelves and peeling handle grips.